 11.3.
 The ill-formed interval.
 The ill decoration results from invalid constructions, and propagates unconditionally through arithmetic expressions.
 Namely, if a constructor call does not return a valid decorated interval, it returns an ill-formed one (i.e., decorated with ill); and the decorated interval result of a library arithmetic operation is ill-formed, if and only if one of its inputs is ill-formed.
-Formally, ill may be identified with the property $Dom(f) = \emptyset$ of (f, x) pairs.
+Formally, ill may be identified with the property $Dom(f) = \emptyset$ of (f, \mathbf{x}) pairs, see Clause C3.